Alabama A&M vs. Alabama State Predictions & Picks – October 28

 Alabama A&M Betting Info (2023)

-- The Bulldogs are a perfect 1-0-0 against the spread this season.
+- The Bulldogs have covered the spread once in one opportunity this year.

-- Out of Bulldogs one games with a set total, one has hit the over (100%).
+- One of the Bulldogs' one games with a set total has hit the over (100%).

 Alabama State Betting Info (2022)